-The quickest and easiest way to find out whether you could make a claim is to speak to our advisors for free on 0800 234 6438.
+The quickest and easiest way to find out whether you could make a claim is to speak to a legal adviser for free on 0800 234 6438.
 They’ll ask some questions about your accident and injury, and will then be able to pass you on to a solicitor if they think you have a case.

 It’s likely you can make a claim if your accident happened in the last three years and was somebody else’s fault.
-We know it can be difficult to know whether your accident was caused by someone else, but our advisors will be able to help you.
+Sometimes it can be difficult to know for certain whether your accident was caused by someone else, but your legal adviser will be able to help.

 Below, we’ve listed some examples of the types of accidents you could make a claim for: